Lester-Dowling/RoteLearnPhoneticAlphabet/README.md

 # RoteLearnPhoneticAlphabet
 A command line tool for practising and learning by rote the international phonetic alphabet (i.e. alpha, bravo, charlie, delta, etc)..

+To build the target jar, cd into the cloned repository's directory and type:

+    mvn package

+Run a rote-learning session from the command line by typing:

+    java -jar RoteLearnPhoneticAlphabet.jar 3

 An example session:

 	Trial #1 of 78